Points to watch out in RERA

-1. Section 20 of the Act emphasizes on the formation of regulatory authorities (Real Estate Appellate Tribunals) within one year of the law coming into force.
+1. Section 20 of the Act emphasizes the formation of regulatory authorities (Real Estate Appellate Tribunals) within one year of the law coming into force.
 These regulatory authorities would be hearing the complaints of both buyers and sellers and pass a decision within 60 days.
 This will encourage speedy resolution of disputes.

 2.The carpet area has been redefined in the Act.
 Earlier, promoters used to include stairs, common passage areas and other spaces which used to be 20-30 percent more than the actual flat’s area and buyers also did not use to question it because they are usually not aware of the carpet area.
 Now, it is mandatory to specify the actual carpet area.

 3.All the projects either on land more than 500 sq. m or having at least eight apartments, including the one without completion or occupancy certificate, must be registered.
 The developer, who is called a Promoter according to this Act, will be required to make an application for registration of each and every project separately.
 Thereafter, he must mention all the details on his webpage on the Authority’s website.
 These details would be available to the public, hence, promoting transparency and building trust.

-4.The builder would be required to keep 70% of the funds collected from buyers in a separate escrow account and this amount would be used only for the purpose of the project in picture.
+4.The builder would be required to keep 70% of the funds collected from buyers in a separate escrow account and this amount would be used only for the purpose of the project in the picture.
 This will avoid builders form diverting the money from one project to the other.

 5.Information like sanctioned plans, along with specifications, approved by the authority, stage-wise time schedule of completion of the process, provisions for civic infrastructure like water, sanitation and electricity, must be shared by the promoter at the time of booking and issue of allotment letter.